On a noncommutative Iwasawa main conjecture for varieties over finite fields

-\begin{lem} Let $F=(f\colon Y\mto X,G)$ and $F'=(f'\colon Y'\mto X, G')$ be two principal coverings of $X$.
-Then a morphism $a\colon F\mto F'$ is an isomorphism if and only if the associated homomorphism of groups $\alpha\colon G\mto G'$ is an isomorphism. \end{lem} \begin{proof} We may assume that $G=G'$ and that $\alpha$ is the identity.
+of principal coverings of $X$ is an isomorphism if and only if the associated homomorphism of groups $\alpha\colon G\mto G'$ is an isomorphism. \end{lem} \begin{proof} We may assume that $G=G'$ and that $\alpha$ is the identity.
 We may then reduce to the case that $G$ is finite and that $X$ is the spectrum of a local ring $A$.
 Then $Y$ and $Y'$ are the spectra of finite flat $A$-algebras $B$ and $B'$, respectively.
 The rank of both $B$ and $B'$ as free $A$-modules is equal to the cardinality of $G$.
 Since $a\colon Y\mto Y'$ is finite \'etale, it follows that $B$ is a finitely generated, projective $B'$-module of constant rank $1$.
 Hence, $B\isomorph B'$. \end{proof}

-We will need further restrictions on our group $G$ to go on:
+In the following, we will impose further restrictions on the group $G$.

 \begin{defn} Let $\ell$ be a prime.
-We call a profinite group $G$ \emph{virtually pro-$\ell$} if its $\ell$-Sylow subgroups are of finite index.
-Without further mentioning, we require all virtually pro-$\ell$ groups appearing in this article to be topologically finitely generated.
+We call a profinite group $G$ a \emph{virtual pro-$\ell$-group} if its $\ell$-Sylow subgroups are of finite index.
+Without further comment, we require all virtual pro-$\ell$-groups appearing in this article to be topologically finitely generated.

-A principal covering is called \emph{virtually pro-$\ell$} if its Galois group is virtually pro-$\ell$. \end{defn}
+A principal covering is called a \emph{virtual pro-$\ell$-covering} if its Galois group is a virtual pro-$\ell$-group. \end{defn}

-Note that all compact $\ell$-adic Lie groups are virtually pro-$\ell$ in the above sense, but the converse does not hold: The free pro-$\ell$-group on two topological generators is a counterexample.
-A simple but important example of an virtually pro-$\ell$ principal covering is the following: Let $\FF_q$ be finite field with $q$ elements, let $\ell$ be any prime, $k$ an integer prime to $\ell$ and set
+Note that all compact $\ell$-adic Lie groups are virtual pro-$\ell$-groups in the above sense.
+The following example of a virtual pro-$\ell$-covering will play an important role: Let $\FF_q$ be a finite field with $q$ elements.
+We fix an algebraic closure $\algc{\FF}_q$ of $\FF_q$.
+Let $\ell$ be any prime, let $k$ be an integer prime to $\ell$, and set